azstack/Android-SDK-Documentation/README.md

         });
 ```

-In the getUserInfo(String azStackUserId, int purpose) method, you must return app's user information (azStackUserId, name, avatar) via JSONObject and call azStackClient.getUserInfoComplete(obContact, purpose) method.
+In the getUserInfo(List<String> azStackUserIds, int purpose) method, you must return app's user information (azStackUserId, name, avatar) via JSONArray and call azStackClient.getUserInfoComplete(arrayContact, purpose) method.
 These information will be displayed on chat, call screen.
+You can check the sample for more detail how to implement this method.

 # 4. API
 ### 4.1 Chat with a user